TsubakiBotPad/discord-menu/README.md

 Its primary features are:

 1. **Declaritive UI Syntax** - React/SwiftUI like definition of Views.
-1. **Stateless compute** - Through the use of IntraMessageState, menus do not require maintaining a session. through use of an _intra-message state_, or "IMS," no data needs to be stored on the bot's server, allowing emojis never to expire (potentially dependent on which type of listener you are).
+1. **Stateless compute** - Menus do not require maintaining a session and no data needs to be stored on the bot's server.
 1. **Event driven** - No polling needed and interactions respond immediately to input.
-1. **Scalable state** - Message state is managed directly in the Embed, leveraging Discord's capabilities.
+1. **Scalable state** - Message state is managed directly in the Embed, leveraging Discord's storage scalability.
-1. **Flexibility** - Arbitrary code can be executed upon emoji clicks, allowing for complex features like pagination, dependent menus, or user authorizaton!
+1. **Flexibility** - Arbitrary code can be executed on emoji clicks, allowing for complex features like pagination, child menus, or user authorizaton!

 # Installation